ericaraujophd/25fa-social-modeling/netlogo/index.md

 This course teaches agent-based modeling using NetLogo, a powerful yet accessible programming environment.
 You'll learn to create computational models that help answer questions about social phenomena.

+This guide follows the same structure as the [NetLogo documentation](https://ccl.northwestern.edu/netlogo/docs/), but it is tailored to our course.
+It is not a replacement for the official documentation, but rather a complement to it.
+We own all the credit for this material to Ury Wilensky and the Center for Connected Learning and Computer-Based Modeling at Northwestern University {cite}`wilensky1999netlogo`.
+The official documentation is a great resource, and we encourage you to use it as well.

+In this tutorial, we intend to provide the basic concepts and programming skills necessary to start programming in NetLogo.
+This tutorial is focused on programming.
+Come back to this part whenever you need to refresh your memory on the basic concepts of programming in NetLogo.

 ```{note}
 **No programming background required!** This course is designed for students who have never programmed before.
 We start with basic concepts and build gradually.
 ```